Get Fit, Talk Shit

 TLDR: The only thing in this article that’s mine is the text and my opinion, so don’t sue me.

-Posted on June 12, 2013, in Analysis, Feature Articles, Game Characters, Journalism, Video Games, Women & Gaming and tagged AC Villager, Animal Crossing, sexism, Smash Bros, SSB4, Super Smash Bros, Wii Fit, Wii Fit Trainer.
+Posted on June 12, 2013, in Analysis, Feature Articles, Game Characters, Journalism, Video Games and tagged AC Villager, Animal Crossing, sexism, Smash Bros, SSB4, Super Smash Bros, Wii Fit, Wii Fit Trainer.
 Bookmark the permalink.
 3 Comments.